TonyPhipps/SIEM/Incident-Response-Plan.md

 Given a breakdown of risk and any deployed mitigations, management may formally accept residual risk.
 Risk acceptance shall be discussed on a need-to-know basis, with paperwork and correspodence treated as confidential information and stored carefully to avoid unnecessary exposure of accepted risks.

-## Closing an Incident
+## Closing a Ticket

-Incidents marked as closed must be reviewed by a Senior Incident Responder or a manager.
+Tickets marked as closed must be reviewed by a Senior Incident Responder or a manager.
 Review consists of the following checks:
 - verifying fields are filled properly
 - summary and correspodence are professional and reflect well upon the organization
 - work logs are present and appear complete and accurate